varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 ### Creating PIT and BRG Stored Procedures

 Use the `Generate Scripts`, `Business Vault Procedure Script` option in BimlStudio to create the DDL for the PIT and BRG procedures.
 They are also included in the generated SSDT project for the Data Vault database.

+These stored procedures needs to be created in the Data Vault database.

 ### Building the PIT and BRG load packages